Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Errors Being Addressed

 \section{Errors Being Addressed}

 In this section, we explain the types of errors GEC methods address.
 We categorize the errors into two main types: word-level correction (spellchecking) and context-level correction.
-The context-level correction is further divided into grammar errors, logical errors, and sentence improvement.
-Below, we define each error type and provide examples to illustrate them.
+The context-level correction is further divided into logical errors and sentence improvement.
+Below, we define each error type and provide examples in Zarma with English translations to illustrate them.